 There are a number of reasons companies opt to hire independent contractors instead of a standard employee:

-Independent contractors are 20 – 30% less expensive than a regular employee.
+Independent contractors are 20 – 30% less expensive than regular employees.
 This is because the employer isn’t responsible for health insurance or other costs, such as training.
 Training requires a lot of time.
 Plus, the company has to pay the trainer.
 A contract worker generally comes already trained in their skill.

 Perfect for Temporary Jobs